andreassolberg/oidc-fed-notes/README.md

 # OpenID Connect Federation

-This is a draft note describing an alternative approach to OpenID Connect Federation.
+This is a draft note describing an alternative approach to parts of the [OpenID Connect Federation spec](http://openid.net/specs/openid-connect-federation-1_0.html).
 Here are some highlights:

 * Enforces use of asymmetric crypto for clients
 * Allows use of out of regular OpenID Connect without specific support for «Federation»